martabadiagraset/HowTo/README.md

 # HowTo
-Useful commands and tricks that you are going to forget
+Useful commands and tricks that you are going to forget.